kobs30/onomy-sdk/STABLE_RELEASES.md

 ### Point Releases

-Once a Cosmos-SDK release has been completed and published, updates for it are released under certain circumstances and must follow the [Point Release Procedure](CONTRIBUTING.md).
+Once a Onomy-SDK release has been completed and published, updates for it are released under certain circumstances and must follow the [Point Release Procedure](CONTRIBUTING.md).

 ### Rationale

-Unlike in-development `master` branch snapshots, **Cosmos-SDK** releases are subject to much wider adoption, and by a significantly different demographic of users.
+Unlike in-development `master` branch snapshots, **Onomy-SDK** releases are subject to much wider adoption, and by a significantly different demographic of users.
 During development, changes in the `master` branch affect SDK users, application developers, early adopters, and other advanced users that elect to use unstable experimental software at their own risk.